|Nutrition Facts (per serving)|

 Rinse fish and pat dry thoroughly.
 Cut into chunks and place in food processor or large chopper.

-Add 1/2 cup breadcrumbs plus kaffir lime leaf strips, green onion, galangal or ginger, garlic and chili.
+Add 1/2 cup bread crumbs, makrut lime leaf strips, green onion, galangal or ginger, garlic, and chili pepper.
 Pulse to combine.
 You should be able to pick this mixture up in your hand and form it into cakes.
 If you find it too wet, add more breadcrumbs and pulse again until you get a good consistency.
 (Much of this will depend on the fish you're using and how much moisture it contains).

-Scoop up a small amount in your hand - about the size of a golf ball - and pat into a small cake and set on a clean plate.
+Scoop up a small amount in your hand (about the size of a golf ball), pat into a small cake and set on a clean plate.
 Note that traditional Thai fish cakes are small and not too thick (about 2 inches in diameter and 3/4- to 1-inch thick).
-It helps to rinse your hands every so often with cool water to prevent the mixture from sticking to you.
+It helps to rinse your hands every so often with cool water to prevent the mixture from sticking.

-Set plate of cakes in the refrigerator for 10 minutes to firm up.
-Meanwhile, pour oil into a small frying pan or wok, at least 1 inch deep, and prepare your garnishes.
+Set the plate of cakes in the refrigerator for 10 minutes to firm up.
+Meanwhile, pour oil into a small frying pan or wok, at least 1-inch deep, and prepare your garnishes.

 Serve immediately with cucumber and Thai sweet chili sauce on the side for dipping.
-Top with fresh coriander and serve with lime wedges that should be squeezed over just before eating.
+Top with fresh cilantro and serve with lime wedges that should be squeezed over just before eating.